nextflow-io/nextflow/docs/structure.md

 └── main.nf
 ```

 It allows custom scripts to be invoked like regular commands from any process in your pipeline without modifying the `PATH` environment variable or using an absolute path.
-Each script should include a shebang to specify the interpreter.
-Inputs should be supplied as arguments.
+Each script should include a shebang to specify the interpreter and inputs should be supplied as arguments.

 ```python
 #!/usr/bin/env python